Chelsea power struggle explained: How Todd Boehly and Behdad Eghbali reached this point

 If Eghbali and Boehly really have fallen out, it wouldn't be the first - or last time - two very rich men have disagreed about how a business should be run.

-Of course, Chelsea are more than a business and that is just one of the reasons why the stakes are so high.
+Of course, Chelsea is more than a business and that is just one of the reasons why the stakes are so high.

 No. When has it ever been quiet at Chelsea?
 It may not have been quite so noisy in the past but it has never been quiet.
 Chelsea are one of the biggest clubs in the world now and the media spotlight is not going to leave any time soon.